cetrulin/Data-Streams-Online-Classification-WEKA-MOA-Algorithms/README.md

 Task & Evaluation
 ====
-It evaluates test and train in parallel to allow online evaluation for non-stationary environments in presence of concept drift.
+EvaluateChunksTwoFiles, in '/moa/tasks',  evaluates test and train in parallel to allow online evaluation for non-stationary environments in presence of concept drift.